 Fossil fuels like coal and petroleum are the most widely used conventional sources of energy today and cause harm to the environment by resulting in air pollution.
-As we are becoming more aware of environmental conservation, there are an array of alternative energy resources which can be utilised in place for these hazardous traditional ones.
+As we are becoming more aware of environmental conservation, there is an array of alternative energy resources which can be utilised in place for these hazardous traditional ones.
 Alternative energy sources are steadily assuming more importance due to concerns related to the environment as well as the gradual exhaustion of fossil fuels.
-This blog describes some of the most important and useful alternative energy sources as well as renewable energy sources that can potentially reduce the harm to the environment and restore our planet earth.
+This blog describes some of the most important and useful non-conventional energy sources as well as renewable energy sources that can potentially reduce the harm to the environment and restore our planet Earth.

 This Blog Includes: